MIT-Emerging-Talent/documenting-and-testing/code-review-checklists.md

 # Code Review Checklists

-Writing a good function involves a lot of detail, way to much to remember right away!
+Writing a good function involves a lot of detail, way too much to remember right away!
 These checklists can help you review your own or your own classmates' code until the details become a habit.

 ## File Names